ibm-cloud-docs/schematics/workspace-setup.md

 ## Provisioning Terraform template by using {{site.data.keyword.bpfull_notm}}
 {: provision-tf-template}

 To provision the Terraform template by using the {{site.data.keyword.bpfull_notm}}.
-You need to create the workspace, upload the GitHub or GitLab repository, execute the plan and analyse the {{site.data.keyword.bpfull_notm}} workspace, see the [Detailed instructions](#create-workspace) for details.
+You need to
+1. Create the workspace
+2. Upload the GitHub or GitLab repository
+3. Execute the plan.
+4. Analyse the {{site.data.keyword.bpfull_notm}} workspace, refer the [Setup for all the points](#create-workspace).